ImProver: Agent-Based Automated Proof Optimization: Automated Proof Optimization with

 We also introduce different methods of sampling between many (sequential or parallel) LLM inference calls, involving best-of-n and iterative refinement implementations, as well as combinations thereof.

-\paragraph{Best-of-n} The best-of-n technique generates multiple ($n$) calls to the language model and selects the ``best'' via a simple selection policy that first prioritizes output correctness, and secondly prioritizes the evaluated metric delta score.
-More specifically, our scoring function is given by the $2$-ary comparison function $S$, whose arguments are output objects $y,y'$.
+\textbf{Best-of-n.} The best-of-n technique generates multiple ($n$) calls to the language model and selects the ``best'' via a simple selection policy that first prioritizes output correctness, and secondly prioritizes the evaluated metric delta score.